bookluvr416/dnd-app/README.md

 ## Various TODOS
 - show logged in person's username in right corner of nav bar
-- pagination for the characters list and subsequent retrieval. offset-based?
-- fix issue on mobile where numeric fields that allow negatives can't have a negative entered because the mobile number pad doesn't have a "-" symbol (possibly fixed, tbd after deployment)
+- show character creator's username on character card, and have a filter for submitter
+- have a "my characters" and "all characters" tab
+- logger library that logs to somewhere other than console.log()?
+- various css fixes

 ## Technologies